kumajelly/kumajelly.github.io/_posts/2017-06-04-ff-night-bloomers.md

 Finger Flowers is an experimental project and a question about adopted ancient arts in contemporary culture, Buddhism in Transcendentalism's legacy, and an east to west movement rather than a westernization.
 The completed *objects*, container and flowers, being singular and ephemeral allows for meditation around economy, preservation, and spirituality.

-> Hand out heads, I rebuked on a platter sniffling drowsy fat
+> Hand out heads, I rebuked on a platter sniffling drowsy fat/
-> I have enough cash to get damp, silver later
+> I have enough cash to get damp, silver later/
 > While snipping orchids Saturday
 > - Moribana poem 2016-01-12, Sean Ward